PCBdeSP/Ai-Log-Explainer/README.md

-LogAnalyzerAI (CLI)
+# LogAnalyzerAI (CLI)

-LogAnalyzerAI is a C# command-line application that uses OpenAI to analyze .log and .txt files.
+Ai Log Explainer is a C# command-line application that uses OpenAI to analyze .log and .txt files.
 It reads logs as raw plaintext, summarizes the issue in clear language, identifies likely root causes, and suggests actionable fixes.

 Built for developers who want fast signal instead of manually parsing noisy logs.

-Features
+# Features

-Plaintext analysis of .log and .txt files
+- Plaintext analysis of .log and .txt files

-AI-generated simplified explanation of errors
+- AI-generated simplified explanation of errors

-Bullet-pointed possible causes
+- Bullet-pointed possible causes

-Bullet-pointed suggested fixes
+- Bullet-pointed suggested fixes

-Strict, predictable output format
+- Strict, predictable output format

-Secure local storage of API key
+- Secure local storage of API key

-Lightweight, single-executable CLI
+- Lightweight, single-executable CLI

-How It Works
+# How It Works

 On first run, the app asks for your OpenAI API key